 Click the “View” tab at the top of the Folder Options window.
 Disable the “Hide extensions for known file types” checkbox under Advanced settings.
 Click “OK” to change your settings.

-This options window is also accessible on Windows 8 and 10—just click the “Options” button on the View toolbar.
+This options window is also accessible on Windows 8, 10, and 11 — just click the “Options” button on the View toolbar.
 But it’s faster to quickly toggle file extensions on or off via the ribbon.

 This window is also accessible via the Control Panel on any version of Windows.
 Head to Control Panel > Appearance and Personalization > Folder Options.
 On Windows 8, 10, and 11, it’s named “File Explorer Options” instead.